What is a retail shop QR code?

-5 Creative ways to use QR codes in retail
+5 creative ways to use QR codes in retail shops

-The creative ways of using QR codes in retail are endless.
-The key is understanding the customers’ needs and preferences and creating an engaging, interactive, and personal experience.
+There are endless creative ways to use QR codes in retail stores.
+The key is understanding customers' needs and preferences and creating an engaging, interactive, and personal experience.

 Interactive product displays